We’ll be discussing the top archery facts in this article.

 Archery is one of the safest sports in the world, according to statistics.

-It is ranked even above golf; three times more so states the National Safety Council!
+It’s ranked even above golf.
+Three times more so states the National Safety Council.

 Even though the bow and arrow were originally used to attack in warfare and for hunting, they could also easily cause harm in accidents.